LeonorSSantana/PacmanRL_LM/README.md

-# Pacman RL - Reinforcement Learning for Pacman 🎮
+# PacmanRL - Reinforcement Learning for Pacman 🎮

 ## Introduction
 Welcome to PacmanRL, an academic project designed for the curricular unit of Unsupervised Learning.
 This project combines the classic Pacman game with the field of Reinforcement Learning (RL).
 The aim is to provide students with hands-on experience in developing and implementing RL algorithms, specifically Q-Learning and SARSA, to control Pacman.